seanbao/mnemonas/README.en.md

 ### Docker Compose

 Docker Engine and Compose v2 are required.
 Local source builds also require the Buildx plugin.
 Verify `docker compose version` first, and verify `docker buildx version` when building from source.
+On Ubuntu 24.04 systems where `docker` is available but `docker compose` is missing, the Ubuntu packages are usually `docker-compose-v2` and `docker-buildx`; Docker's official apt repository usually uses `docker-compose-plugin` and `docker-buildx-plugin`.

 ```bash
 git clone https://github.com/seanbao/mnemonas.git